ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

         decode input >>= getColumnByIndex ("Hi" :: String)
 ```

-We can fix this with an explicit type application, but it's a bit clunky:
+We can fix this with an explicit type application, but that requires us to know the underlying type that implements the instance.

 ```haskell
 >>> type Named = ([String], [[String]])
 >>> decode @Named input >>= getColumnByIndex "Name" Just ["Luke","Leia","Han"]
 ```

+If we mismatch the index type here, even when providing an explicit type annotation, we get a slightly confusing error since it still mentions a type family:

 ```haskell
 >>> decode @Named input >>= getColumnByIndex (1 :: Int)